-Our team at LearnLux created this custom 2022 Financial Wellbeing Calendar specifically for HR and Benefits teams to stay in-the-know on key dates, holidays and themed months to use in your workplace wellbeing strategy.
+Each year we mark the themed days, weeks, and months that pertain to our workplace wellbeing and financial health.
+Our team at LearnLux created this custom 2024 Financial Wellbeing Calendar specifically for HR, benefits teams and consultants to stay in-the-know on key dates, holidays and themed months to use in your workplace wellbeing strategy.

 Here's just a small sample of the types of calendar events you'll find in this resource:

 Identity and data privacy protection are essential to overall financial wellness.
 Cyber threats such as hacking, phishing scams, and spam make employees vulnerable to financially devastating situations.
-Today, tie in data privacy themes to your financial wellbeing communications to remind your workforce to stay safe and protected.
+To help mitigate these risks, tie in data privacy themes to your financial wellbeing communications to remind your workforce to stay safe and protected.

-Debt Awareness Week is all about destigmatizing debt.
-Help your workforce feel comfortable asking for the help they need, and ease worries they may have about being judged, or feeling ashamed or embarrassed about being in debt.
-If your workforce is struggling with money worries or debt stress, direct them to your trusted financial wellbeing benefit for help.
+Debt Awareness Week is all about de-stigmatizing debt.
+Help your workforce feel comfortable asking for the help they need, and ease worries they may have about being judged, ashamed, or embarrassed about being in debt.
+If your workforce is struggling with money worries or debt stress, direct them to a trusted financial wellbeing benefit for help.

-National Financial Literacy Month is recognized each year in April.
-It's a great time to share money tips & spotlight programs that improve employee financial wellbeing.
+National Financial Literacy Month is recognized each year in April -- a great time to share money tips & spotlight programs that improve employee financial wellbeing.
 Host a 30-day financial wellbeing challenge, or run a series of contests and giveaways to encourage financial wellbeing program participation while it’s top of mind.

 Personal finances can be a taboo topic for many employees.
 Use August 14th as the perfect time to break the stigma.
-Avoiding it is contributing to stress levels that are unsustainable, at work and at home, but change is possible.
 Employees need support to feel good about their finances, and employers have a responsibility to help enable this.
 It starts by talking about it.

-Giving Tuesday is always the first Tuesday following Black Friday, which marks the beginning of the holiday shopping season.
+Giving Tuesday is always the first Tuesday following Black Friday, effectively marking the beginning of the holiday shopping season.
 Started by an independent nonprofit organization as a “global generosity movement,” this holiday is a great chance to spotlight the corporate social responsibility (CSR) initiatives at your company and empower employees to support the causes they care about.

 With the holiday rush behind us, December 29th marks a final opportunity of the year to get to some of those to-do’s that you might be putting off.
 Whether it’s working towards a wellbeing goal, canceling a subscription to save some money, or anything else on your list, this is the holiday for you.
 Cheers to starting the New Year off strong!